github/codeql/change-notes/1.24/analysis-javascript.md

 * The analysis of sanitizer guards has improved, leading to fewer false-positive results from the security queries.

+* The call graph construction has been improved a few ways, leading to more results from the security queries:
-* Calls can now be resolved to class members in more cases, leading to more results from the security queries.
+  - Calls can now be resolved to indirectly-defined class members in more cases.

-* Calls through partial invocations such as `.bind()` are now analyzed more precisely, leading to more results from the security queries.
+  - Calls through partial invocations such as `.bind` can now be resolved in more cases.

 * Support for the following frameworks and libraries has been improved:
   - [Electron](https://electronjs.org/)